Diptonil/devops-engineering/Google Cloud Platform/Cloud Digital Leader Certification Preparation/cloud-terminologies.md

 - **Serverless Computing**: This process utilizes servers (of course), but is named so because we *do not need to care about any servers*.
 We can just upload the code, choose duration up till when the instance should run and the memory to allot for running the code.
 The CSP takes care of the rest.
 - **Cold Starts**: When an instance takes a longer time to start up (for whatever reason), certain operations that it is expected to be able to execute might get skipped out on.
 This is called a cold start.
 - **Healthy Servers**: Machines that are in the oeprational state.
 Unhealthy machines are the ones that either face hardware difficulties, power outages, excessive loads, et cetera that basically impede the workloads from functioning.
+- **Serverless Services**: These services have the capacity to scale automatically and are highly available.
+To use these, we don't need to worry about the underlying architecture (that is already taken care of).
+Billing is based on execution of task.
+We don't need to pay for idle servers.
+They can scale to zero servers when no loads are being handled.

 - **Latency**: Time delay between two physical systems.
 For inter-regional latencies, it is generally triple digit (around 500 ms) and for inter-zonal latencies, it is double digit (around 10 ms).
 The numbers would vary, of course.